2024 Mosquito-Borne Disease Year In Review

 • During the day, most mosquito species prefer cool, shaded places like thick weeds, ivy, bushes, and wood piles.

-Self-protection – and the protection of your pets – is an essential part of an integrated mosquito management approach that incorporates public education, partnership with local community leaders and organizations, professional surveillance, monitoring, disease testing, and the use of pesticides when pre-determined action thresholds have been met.
+Self-protection – and protection of your pets – is an essential part of an integrated mosquito management approach that incorporates public education, partnership with local community leaders and organizations, professional surveillance, monitoring, disease testing, and the use of pesticides when pre-determined action thresholds have been met.
 At VDCI, we are dedicated to driving the mosquito management industry forward through technological advancement and setting new standards for safety and efficiency, so people and animals can safely enjoy the outdoors.

 Contact Us to Learn More About Effective Mosquito Prevention Strategies